larsyencken/wide-language-index/README.md

 - Of a few minutes in length, no more than an hour
 - In a language that doesn't yet have much coverage

 If you're tech-savvy, feel free to open a pull request with the proposed JSON entry for the sample.
+Be sure your contribution survives a `make audit`.
 If you're not, just [open an issue](https://github.com/larsyencken/wide-language-index/issues) with a link to the page for the sample, making sure to identify its language.

 Lars Yencken <lars@yencken.org>